TankerHQ/spec/features.md

 ### Functional perimeter

 A *user* can share data with another *user* who is not registered on the *application server* or on the *Trustchain* yet.
-Such a recipient is identified by their email address.
+Such a recipient is identified by the target value of their provisional identity.

 The *application server* must store a provisional identity for each provisional *user* to be shared with.

 ### Access perimeter

-The *application server* must ensure (e.g. with a similar challenge to the *email verification method*) that the *user* is the legitimate owner of the specified email address before giving them access to the provisional identity.
+The *application server* must ensure (e.g. with a similar challenge to the *email verification method*) that the *user* is the legitimate owner of the specified email address or phone number before giving them access to the provisional identity.

 The *Tanker server* will uphold the same security guarantees.

-Note however that entities with access to the *user*’s email may also complete the challenge, similarly to the email verification process.
+Note however that entities with access to the *user*’s email or phone data may also complete the challenge, with the same access perimeter as the underlying verification method.

 In particular these entities may have access to any resource keys shared with the provisional identity or any *group* it is part of.